Jack Dempsey: Early life and family background

-Dempsey was born in Manassa, Colorado and grew up in Colorado, West Virginia, and Utah, in a poor family.
-His parents were Mary Celia (née Smoot) and Hiram Dempsey.
+Dempsey was born in Manassa, Colorado on June 24, 1895, to parents accustomed to living in poverty.
+One of 13 children to Mary Celia (née Smoot) and Hiram Dempsey, he was called Harry during his upbringing.
+The Dempsey family's lineage was a mix of Irish, Scottish and Jewish ancestry.
 Dempsey was baptized into the Church of Jesus Christ of Latter-day Saints, in 1903 following his eighth birthday, the "age of accountability", according to church doctrine.